TJCX

 I'm very grateful that OpenAI spent millions on R&D to make Twitter more entertaining.
 But what if we could use AI to solve actual problems?

 For example: I know some people who have COVID-related hair loss.
 These people desperately want to know when their hair will stop falling out.
-Seems like something this Gift of the Lord—trained on the sum of human knowledge
+Seems like something this Gift of the Lord—trained on the sum of human knowledge1—would know.

 Well that's annoying!